 - Be ready to take a call on alternative plans.
 The journey will not always be smooth as we think.
 It’s very much necessary to keep alternate plans ready.

 Quick Checklist For A Trip To Ladakh: Carry light luggage, Keep both summer & winter wear (Delhi= 40C and in Leh= -4C), necessary medicines, a first aid box.

 Do you also want to explore Ladakh after reading this?
 Worry not!
 We have it all covered for you.
-Book your trip to Ladakh with TravelTriangle now for an impeccable holiday experience in the heavenly paradise.
+Plan your trip to Ladakh with TravelTriangle now for an impeccable holiday experience in the heavenly paradise.